pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/5_binary_heap_n_priority_queue/1_heap_note.md

 - useful for sorting arrays in O(n log n) time by first building a heap and then repeatedly extracting the minimum (or maximum) element.
 - used in Graph traversal algorithms

-Overall, the core benefit of a binary heap is its ability to efficiently maintain a collection of elements that have a priority order, which makes it useful in a variety of applications, including job scheduling, event-driven simulations, and graph algorithms such as Dijkstra's shortest path algorithm.
+Overall, the core benefit of a binary heap is
+- its ability to efficiently maintain a collection of elements that have a **priority order**, which makes it useful in a variety of applications, including job scheduling, event-driven simulations, and graph algorithms such as Dijkstra's shortest path algorithm.

 #### Time Complexities
 - insertion: O(log n) time